 If you don’t know how to switch from your SD card to an SSD disk, I have an entire module in my course “Raspberry Pi Bootcamp” explaining how to do this step by step.
 It’s not complicated, once you know the fastest method to do it, you can get access to it there.

 Try to use a 64-bit operating system

 This tip will become more and more important.
 We are still at the beginning, but several operating systems are now available with a 64-bit version.
 Recent Raspberry Pi models can run 64-bit OS and apps, but the OS developers haven’t kept pace with the hardware evolution.

 A 64-bit operating system is intended to better use the power of a 64-bit CPU, and improve the overall performance for several reasons.
 You can expect an overall boost of about 25% in performance with a 64-bit operating system on a compatible device.
 And some apps will benefit even more from it.Me

-Raspberry Pi OS still doesn’t exist in a stable 64-bit version at the time of writing, but you can still consider trying the beta version.
+Raspberry Pi OS has now a stable 64-bit version (even if it’s not yet suggested by default), so you might want to try it and see if you can get better results.
 I explain the differences and how to install it in this tutorial.

-For now, the best options will be to test other operating systems like Manjaro, Gentoo or Ubuntu who offer a stable 64-bit version.
+Other operating systems like Manjaro, Gentoo or Ubuntu also offer a stable 64-bit version.

 Whatever your system choice, you should be able to get a slight improvement in performance with a 64-bit OS if the applications are also optimized.